Info Agency Main Banner Content

 Connie Lawson is Indiana’s 61st Secretary of State.
-As Indiana’s Chief Elections Official, she is focused on ensuring the integrity and security for our state’s elections.
+As Indiana’s Chief Elections Officer, she is focused on ensuring the integrity and security of our state’s elections.
 Since taking office, Secretary Lawson has championed sweeping election reforms, and has led the effort to clean Indiana’s voter rolls.
 A tireless advocate for increasing Indiana’s financial literacy and protecting Indiana investors, Secretary Lawson educates Hoosiers about smart money decisions and fights for stringent penalties for white collar criminals.
-She has also partnered with Indiana’s motor vehicle industry to ensure the best possible customer service, including prompt title delivery.
-Secretary Lawson is directing substantial innovation and leveraging cutting edge technology to improve how businesses interact with government by leading the charge on the state’s business one-stop portal.
+She is also directing substantial innovation and leveraging cutting edge technology to improve how businesses interact with government by leading the charge on the state’s business one-stop portal.

 Secretary Lawson is not just an advocate for election security.
 She is also working to modernize elections through vote centers.
 As a state Senator, Secretary Lawson authored legislation allowing any county in the state to move to the vote center model and no-excuse early voting for all.
-As Secretary of State, she has worked to educate voters and elected officials on the cost saving benefits and convenience of the vote center model, which allows voters to vote everywhere in their county and requires extra early voting locations.
-Thirty-five counties and counting have made the decision to adopt voter centers.
+As Secretary of State, she works to educate voters and elected officials on the cost saving benefits and convenience of the vote center model, which allows voters to vote everywhere in their county and requires extra early voting locations.
+Thirty-five counties and counting have since made the decision to adopt vote centers.

 She is committed to putting financial criminals behind bars, and believes that stronger financial literacy is the best way to protect Hoosiers from falling prey to scams.
 Hoosiers’ financial education is often overlooked, but Secretary Lawson is working to end this cycle by covering the taboo topic of money and providing free financial courses in high schools statewide.